highcharts/highcharts-vue/README.md

 #### Chart object reference

-You can access the Chart object instance if necessary (e.g when need to get some data or use any of Chart.prototype functions) by calling specific Vue component instance `chart` field, but there is *not supported* to update the chart using its built-it functions, because that would cause problems with data synchronization between your app and the chart itself (it disturbs conception of using wrappers).
-It's recommended to use it in the way that is implemented in demo app.
+You can access the Chart object instance if necessary (e.g when need to get some data or use any of `Chart.prototype` functions), by calling specific Vue component instance `chart` field, but it is *not supported* to update the chart using its built-in functions, because that could cause a problems with data synchronization between your app and the chart itself (it disturbs conception of using wrappers).
+The most recommended way of implementing it, is to use it in the way presented in demo app.

 #### Using Highcharts `setOptions()` method

-If you would like to use `Highcharts.setOptions()` method to define some parameters which would be set globally on all charts, we recommend you to use it in the main file of your app, although there should be Highcharts package imported before.
+If you would like to use `Highcharts.setOptions()` method to define some parameters which would be set globally on all of charts, we recommend you to use it in the main file of your app, although there should be Highcharts package imported before.

 ```js
 import Highcharts from 'highcharts';